-This is the story of my struggle with Bipolar Disorder type 1.
-It's my raw acceptance of having the disorder but my refusal to let it take me down.
+This is the story of my struggle with Bipolar Disorder type 1 and Borderline Personality Disorder.
+It's my raw acceptance of having mental illnesses but my refusal to let them take me down.
 It isn't nice, it isn't pretty, but it's my reality.
 I'm also an avid cyclist and can usually be found on two wheels.

 I tell myself this every day

 I Never Wanted To Cease To Exist, Just Disappear- Part 1

 This is going to be one of the hardest posts I make.

 1 out of 3 people with bipolar attempt suicide.